 Early Life

-Emmanuel Besnier was born on September 18, 1970, in Laval, France.
-He comes from a family with deep roots in the dairy industry.
-His grandfather, André Besnier, founded Lactalis in 1933.
-He attended Lycée de l'Immaculée-Conception and graduated from the ISG Business School in Paris.
+Emmanuel Besnier was born on September 18, 1970, in Laval, Mayenne, France.
+He is the grandson of André Besnier, who founded Lactalis in 1933.
+His early education included attendance at the Lycée de l'Immaculée-Conception and ISG Business School in Paris.

 Rise to Success